Dutch Oven Beef Stew

 meat, broth, and seasonings in a Dutch oven.

 Assemble.
-Return the meat with its juices to the pot and stir to combine.
+Return the meat and its juices to the pot, then stir to combine.
 Build the broth by adding the balsamic, Worcestershire sauce, beef broth, and water.

 chopped potatoes and carrots added to Dutch oven.